Hedda Vernon: Personal life

 Vernon's first marriage was to Ernst Heinrich Emil Heese on 29 December 1909.
 They divorced, and she remarried in 1913 to the director, producer, screenwriter, and actor Hubert Moest.
 They divorced, and she married a third time on 10 September 1917 to actor Ernst Hofmann.
-Vernon died in 1925 at an unknown location, and of unknown causes.
+Vernon was married to golf teacher Andreas Anjo Lacinik when she died in München in 1961 at the age of 73.